ray-project/ray/deploy/ray-operator/README.md

 Sample  | desc
 ------------- | -------------
-[RayCluster.mini.yaml](config/samples/ray_v1_raycluster.mini.yaml)   | 2 pods in this sample, 1 for head and 1 for workers.
+[RayCluster.mini.yaml](config/samples/ray_v1_raycluster.mini.yaml)   | 2 pods in this sample, 1 for head and 1 for workers.The least information to start ray cluster, run in local test.
 [RayCluster.heterogeneous.yaml](config/samples/ray_v1_raycluster.heterogeneous.yaml)  | 3 pods in this sample, 1 for head and 2 for workers but with different specifications.
+Different quota(like CPU/MEMORY) compares to mini version, run in local test.
 [RayCluster.complete.yaml](config/samples/ray_v1_raycluster.complete.yaml)  | a complete version CR for customized requirement, show how to set Customized props.
+More props to set compares to heterogeneous version, run in production.

 ## RayCluster CRD

 Refers to file [raycluster_types.go](api/v1/raycluster_types.go) for code details.

 If interested in CRD, refer to file [CRD](config/crd/bases/ray.io_rayclusters.yaml) for more details.

 ## Software requirement
 Take care some software have dependency.